MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/upgrade-to-system-center-2016.md

 - For Service Manager data warehouse database restoration, the Reporting database also needs to be restored after you install the data warehouse.
 - Use the published information for the order of System Center components as well as Service Manager components.
-- Do not mix Service Manager 2016 and Service Manager 2012 R2 with different Service Manager components - all should use the same version.
+- Don't mix Service Manager 2016 and Service Manager 2012 R2 with different Service Manager components - all should use the same version.
 For example, both the Self Service portal and the Service Manager management server  should use the same version.
-- When upgrading from Service Manager 2012 R2 to Service Manager 2016, you should not enable or disable the Active Directory group expansion for any of the Active Directory connectors.
+- When upgrading from Service Manager 2012 R2 to Service Manager 2016, you shouldn't enable or disable the Active Directory group expansion for any of the Active Directory connectors.

-    In other words, if it is off, let it remain off and if it is on, let it remain on until the connector runs for the first time.
+    In other words, if it's off, let it remain off and if it's on, let it remain on until the connector runs for the first time.
 See the screenshot below.
 This applies only to the first time that the Active Directory connector runs after you upgrade.
 You can change your preferences for Active Directory group expansion workflow after the first time that the Active Directory connector sync completes.

     ![Active Directory Connector wizard](/system-center/scsm/media/upgrade-environment/sm-adconnector01.png)

 ### Upgrade steps for custom development
 With the System Center 2016 - Service Manager release, the product has moved to support .Net 4.5.1.
 The tool set to support this movement to .Net 4.5.1 required to break a few dependencies and has led to the movement of classes across the assemblies.
-Hence, the upgrade to Service Manager 2016 may break the custom solutions made in house or by 3rd party (non-Microsoft).
+Hence, the upgrade to Service Manager 2016 may break the custom solutions made in house or by third party (non-Microsoft).
 Please refer the [steps to upgrade your custom solutions](https://blogs.technet.microsoft.com/servicemanager/2016/08/03/scsm-2016-upgrade-steps-for-custom-development/), to avoid getting into this problem.

 ### Upgrade steps for Service Manager Self Service Portal
 #### Upgrading the Self Service Portal from a standalone installation of the Service Manager 2012 R2 Silverlight-based Self Service portal
-Use the following steps to upgrade your Self Service portal and Service Manager management servers when they are **installed on different computers**.
+Use the following steps to upgrade your Self Service portal and Service Manager management servers when they're **installed on different computers**.

 On the Service Manager 2012 R2 Silverlight Self Service Portal:
 1. Uninstall the Silverlight-based Self Service portal.
 Support for Silverlight was removed with Service Manager 2016.
 2. Install the new HTML5-based Self Service Portal, using the information at [Deploy the Self-Service Portal for Service Manager](/system-center/scsm/deploy-self-service-portal)

 #### Upgrading the Self Service Portal from a standalone installation of the Service Manager 2012 R2 HTML5-based Self Service portal
-Use the following step to upgrade your Self Service portal and Service Manger management servers when they are **installed on different computers**.
+Use the following step to upgrade your Self Service portal and Service Manager management servers when they're **installed on different computers**.

 1. Upgrade the Self Service portal directly from Service Manager 2012 R2 to Service Manager 2016.